 - Various outdoor gear and equipment: Askov Finlayson, where Adam Fetcher '02 led the company’s climate policy initiative, “Keep The North Cold”

-- A car with all-wheel drive
+- A car with all-wheel drive and remote start

 - Windshield wiper brush with scraper

 Click here to take this list shopping >

 - Sledding, skiing, snowboarding, and snowshoeing at local parks, trails and mountains: Afton Alps, Theodore Wirth Regional Park, Minnehaha Park, Battle Creek Regional Park, Lake Elmo Park Reserve , and many more!

 - Ice skating on many of the 10,000 lakes